 Register for an Account

-Start by creating a profile on NHS Jobs.
-Provide your personal details, professional qualifications, and career history.
+Create a profile on NHS Jobs by providing your personal details, including your professional qualifications and career history.

 Search for Jobs

-Utilize the search tool to find jobs that match your specialty and experience.
-You can filter results by grade, salary, and contract type.
+Use the search tool to find NHS jobs based on your specialty, experience, and preferred location in the UK.
+You can filter results by grade, salary, and contract type to narrow down your options.

 Draft Your Application

-Once you identify a suitable role, prepare your application.
-Highlight your medical training, employment history, and qualifications to align with the job requirements.
+Once you find the role that suits your qualifications, draft your application.
+Be sure to detail your medical training, employment history, and qualifications to meet the job requirements.

 Submit Your Application

-After finalising your application, submit it through the NHS Jobs website.
-Be ready to include necessary documentation, such as proof of GMC registration and references.
+After completing your application, submit it via the NHS Jobs website.
+Be prepared to provide further documentation, such as proof of GMC registration, references, and your medical credentials.

-While this process may seem straightforward, it can be quite complex for international doctors unfamiliar with the UK medical recruitment system.
-This is where IMG Connect can significantly enhance your experience.
+While this process can be straightforward, it can also be complex for international doctors unfamiliar with the UK medical recruitment system.
+This is where a recruitment agency can be highly beneficial.

 Personalised Support and CV Writing

-Our team guides you through every step of the application process, ensuring you submit a complete and competitive application.
+We do the legwork for you, guiding you through every step of the application process to ensure you are submitting a complete and strong application.

 Visa and GMC Registration Support